-If the striker is dismissed Caught, runs from that delivery completed by the batsmen before the completion of the catch shall not be scored but any runs for penalties awarded to either side shall stand.
-Clause 18.11.1 (Batsman returning to original end) shall apply from the instant of the completion of the catch.
+battersIf the striker is dismissed Caught, runs from that delivery completed by the batters before the completion of the catch shall not be scored but any runs for penalties awarded to either side shall stand.
+The non-striker shall return to his/her original end.
+Clause 18.11 Batter returning to original end.